awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE.md

 + name
 + position
 If the *orc\.schema\.resolution* property is omitted, columns are mapped by name by default\.
 If *orc\.schema\.resolution* is set to any value other than *'name'* or *'position'*, columns are mapped by position\.
 For more information about column mapping, see [Mapping external table columns to ORC columns](c-spectrum-external-tables.md#c-spectrum-column-mapping-orc)
 The COPY command maps to ORC data files only by position\.
 The *orc\.schema\.resolution* table property has no effect on COPY command behavior\.
+'write\.parallel'='on / off’
+A property that sets whether CREATE EXTERNAL TABLE AS should write data in parallel\.
+By default, CREATE EXTERNAL TABLE AS writes data in parallel to multiple files, according to the number of slices in the cluster\.
+The default option is on\.
+When 'write\.parallel' is set to off, CREATE EXTERNAL TABLE AS writes to one or more data files serially onto Amazon S3\.
+This table property also applies to any subsequent INSERT statement into the same external table\.
+‘write\.maxfilesize\.mb’=‘size’
+A property that sets the maximum size \(in MB\) of each file written to Amazon S3 by CREATE EXTERNAL TABLE AS\.
+The size must be a valid integer between 5 and 6200\.
+The default maximum file size is 6,200 MB\.
+This table property also applies to any subsequent INSERT statement into the same external table\.
+*select\_statement*
+A statement that inserts one or more rows into the external table by defining any query\.
+All rows that the query produces are written to Amazon S3 in either text or Parquet format based on the table definition\.

 ## Usage notes<a name="r_CREATE_EXTERNAL_TABLE_usage"></a>

 You can't view details for Amazon Redshift Spectrum tables using the same resources you use for standard Amazon Redshift tables, such as [PG\_TABLE\_DEF](r_PG_TABLE_DEF.md), [STV\_TBL\_PERM](r_STV_TBL_PERM.md), PG\_CLASS, or information\_schema\.
 If your business intelligence or analytics tool doesn't recognize Redshift Spectrum external tables, configure your application to query [SVV\_EXTERNAL\_TABLES](r_SVV_EXTERNAL_TABLES.md) and [SVV\_EXTERNAL\_COLUMNS](r_SVV_EXTERNAL_COLUMNS.md)\.

+### CREATE EXTERNAL TABLE AS<a name="r_CETAS"></a>

+In some cases, you might run the CREATE EXTERNAL TABLE AS command on a AWS Glue Data Catalog, AWS Lake Formation external catalog, or Apache Hive metastore\.
+In such cases, you use an AWS Identity and Access Management \(IAM\) role to create the external schema\.
+This IAM role must have both read and write permissions on Amazon S3\.

+If you use a Lake Formation catalog, the IAM role must have the permission to create table in the catalog\.
+In this case, it must also have the data lake location permission on the target Amazon S3 path\.
+This IAM role becomes the owner of the new AWS Lake Formation table\.

+To ensure that file names are unique, Amazon Redshift uses the following format for the name of each file uploaded to Amazon S3 by default\.

+`<date>_<time>_<microseconds>_<query_id>_<slice-number>_part_<part-number>.<format>`\.

+ An example is `20200303_004509_810669_1007_0001_part_00.parquet`\.

+Consider the following when running the CREATE EXTERNAL TABLE AS command:
++ The Amazon S3 location must be empty\.
++ Amazon Redshift only supports PARQUET and TEXTFILE formats when using the STORED AS clause\.
++ You don't need to define a column definition list\.
+Column names and column data types of the new external table are derived directly from the SELECT query\.
++ You don't need to define the data type of the partition column in the PARTITIONED BY clause\.
+If you specify a partition key, the name of this column must exist in the SELECT query result\.
+When having multiple partition columns, their order in the SELECT query doesn't matter\.
+Amazon Redshift uses their order defined in the PARTITIONED BY clause to create the external table\.
++ Amazon Redshift automatically partitions output files into partition folders based on the partition key values\.
+By default, Amazon Redshift removes partition columns from the output files\.
++ The LINES TERMINATED BY 'delimiter' clause isn't supported\.
++ The ROW FORMAT SERDE 'serde\_name' clause isn't supported\.
++ The use of manifest files isn't supported\.
+Thus, you can't define the LOCATION clause to a manifest file on Amazon S3\.
++ Amazon Redshift automatically updates the 'numRows' table property at the end of the command\.
++ The 'compression\_type' table property only accepts 'none' or 'snappy' for the PARQUET file format\.
++ Amazon Redshift doesn't allow the LIMIT clause in the outer SELECT query\.
+Instead, you can use a nested LIMIT clause\.
++ You can use STL\_UNLOAD\_LOG to track the files that are written to Amazon S3 by each CREATE EXTERNAL TABLE AS operation\.

 ### Permissions to create and query external tables<a name="r_CREATE_EXTERNAL_TABLE_usage-permissions"></a>

-To create external tables, you must be the owner of the external schema or a superuser\.
+To create external tables, make sure that you're the owner of the external schema or a superuser\.
 To transfer ownership of an external schema, use [ALTER SCHEMA](r_ALTER_SCHEMA.md)\.
 The following example changes the owner of the `spectrum_schema` schema to `newowner`\.

 ```
 alter schema spectrum_schema owner to newowner;